 • Make sure it’s mobile-friendly: So you’ve got a clean and pretty website that’s easy to navigate through.
 Great!
 But how’s it looking on mobile?
 If your site isn’t adapted for mobile, you’re missing out on 52.5% of website traffic worldwide and numerous potential leads.
 As our rapidly evolving digital world relies more on mobile devices, it’s crucial to keep up with these changes.

-• Improve site speed: Let’s be real — a slow site is frustrating.
-In fact, 40% of users will leave a site that takes “more than three seconds to load.”
+• Improve site speed: A slow site is frustrating: 40% of users will leave a site that takes “more than three seconds to load.”
 So on top of being easy to navigate and aesthetically pleasing, make sure your site is quick.

 What would the web be without links?
 Links play an important role in spreading awareness of your brand and boosting your site’s authority.
 Not to mention, they’re crucial when it comes to conversion rate optimization—creating on-site experiences that encourage conversions.